Affirm Savings Account Reviews: Is It Worth It in 2026?

 What APY does the Affirm savings account pay?

-The APY is variable and has been published in a range of roughly 3.2% to 4.35% over the past year, depending on the source and date.
+As of July 2026 the account pays around 3.6% APY, and published rates over the past year have ranged from roughly 3.2% to 4.35% depending on the source and date.
 Because it is a variable rate, it can change with market conditions, so check the current figure in the Affirm app before opening.

 Can I withdraw cash from an Affirm savings account?

-No. There is no ATM access, no debit card tied to the savings balance, and no mobile check or cash deposit.
+No. There is no ATM access, no debit card tied to the savings balance, and no cash or mobile check deposit.
 You can only move money in and out through a linked external bank, and transfers typically take one to five business days.

 Are there any fees on the Affirm savings account?